jbodah/spy_rb/README.md

 * Works for Ruby 1.9.3 & 2.x
 * Small and simple
 * Strong test coverage
-* No global state or alias method pollution
+* No alias method pollution
 * No dependencies!

 ## Install